Semicolon before a Conjunction (e.g., "And," "Or," "But")

-The Quick AnswerWhen a conjunction (words like and, but and or) is used to merge two independent clauses into one sentence, it is possible to use a semicolon before the conjunction to outrank any commas in the clause.
-(This practice is acceptable, but it is considered outdated these days.
-However, if you think a semicolon makes your sentence clearer, you can use one.)|
+The Quick AnswerWhen a conjunction (words like "and," "but," and "or") is used to merge two independent clauses into one sentence, it is possible to use a semicolon before the conjunction to outrank any commas in the clauses.
+For example:

-Many people consider it old fashioned to use a semicolon before a conjunction these days.
+It's Old FashionedMany people consider it old fashioned to use a semicolon before a conjunction these days.
+However, if you think it makes your sentence structure clearer, then you can use a semicolon before your conjunction.

-Words like and, but and or are called conjunctions.
-Sometimes (as in the examples below), they join two sentences together to form one.
-When conjunctions are used in this way, they should be preceded by a comma.
-In this role, they are called co-ordinate conjunctions.
+More about Coordinating ConjunctionsWords like "and," "but," and "or" are called coordinating conjunctions.
+Sometimes, they are used to join two "sentences" together to form one.
+When a coordinating conjunction is used in this way, it should be preceded by a comma.

 - She cannot abide tennis, but she loves watching golf.
 (Sentence 1 is "She cannot abide tennis."
 Sentence 2 is "She loves watching golf."
 The coordinating conjunction "but" merges the two sentences into one, turning the sentences into independent clauses within a compound sentence.)

 - I may consider your plan, or I may stick with mine.
 (Here, "or" is coordinating conjunction.)

 (NB: The word "coordinate" means "of equal rank."
 In these sentences, both halves are considered to be the same rank (i.e., they are both independent clauses.)